Over in Leigh, Kámoši Junior Performing Arts Group started their new term and met in person.

 “Kámoši is amazing, friendly and makes people shine and build friends and confidence, and grows children’s self-esteem, too. 😊”

-Kámoši is funded by Children In Need and Youth Music
+Kámoši is funded by BBC Children In Need and Youth Music

 Image: Shirlaine Forrest